 The proposed program start date is 30 days after HUD's approval of this Action Plan.
-The proposed end date is three years from the start date of the program.
+The proposed end date is December 2022.

 D. Ineligible activities

 Ineligible activities identified in the Federal Register, Vol. 81, No. 224, Monday, November 21, 2016, are the use of CDBG-DR for forced mortgage payoff, construction of dam/levee beyond original footprint, incentive payments to households that move to disaster-impacted floodplains, assistance to privately owned utilities, not prioritizing assistance to businesses that meet the definition of a small business, or assistance for second homes and activities identified in 24 CFR 570.207.
 All activities and uses authorized under Title I of the Housing and Community Development Act of 1974, allowed by waiver, or published in the Federal Register, Vol. 81, No. 224, Monday, November 21, 2016, are eligible.
 The GLO will not limit any eligible activities beyond what is specifically excluded by HUD to allow communities as much flexibility as possible.